GenXHackers/GeoSense/README.md

 * Environmental Analysis: Uses a combination of geographical factors and seismic data to create a comprehensive risk assessment.

-* Data Output: Provides detailed output tables with information like location, timestamp, latitude, longitude, depth, tilt, magnitude, temperature, humidity etc.
+* Self-Built Dataset: Uses detailed output tables with information like location, timestamp, latitude, longitude, depth, tilt, magnitude, temperature, humidity etc for prediction.

 * Scalability: Can be adapted to various regions prone to natural disasters